RielJ/RPSLS-web3/README.md

 ## How to Play

 1. Connect your Ethereum wallet to the game by clicking the "Connect Wallet" button.
+2. Specify the Staked Amount.
-2. Specify your choice of "Rock", "Paper", "Scissors", "Spock", or "Lizard".
+3. Specify your choice of "Rock", "Paper", "Scissors", "Spock", or "Lizard".
-3. Once both players have made their choices, the game will determine the winner based on the rules of "Rock, Paper, Scissors, Spock, and Lizard".
+4. Once both players have made their choices, the game will determine the winner based on the rules of "Rock, Paper, Scissors, Spock, and Lizard".
-4. The winner will be awarded points, and the game will continue with the next round.
+5. The winner will be awarded by the staked amount, and the game is terminated.

 ## Technologies Used